It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 gastrointestinal conditions

-IBS has been linked with lower sleep quality, inadequate light sleep, and significant sleep disturbance.
-This study, for example, found that 39% of 2,269 people with IBS suffered from insomnia at least once a month, with 15% reporting stomach pain waking them up.
+This study found that almost eight in 10 people with Crohn’s or Colitis experience sleep problems during flare ups.
+And in another study, 39% of people with IBS suffered from insomnia at least once a month, with 15% reporting that stomach pain woke them up.

 Chronic pain

 Chronic pain is defined as pain that lasts for at least 12 weeks.
-It might be a sharp or dull pain, be steady or intermittent, come and go, or be constant.
 Some of the most common types of chronic pain include arthritis pain, postsurgical pain, cancer-related pain, lower back pain, and headaches.

 Chronic pain is closely linked with insomnia.
-While the pain makes it difficult to get comfortable, fall asleep, or stay asleep, a lack of adequate sleep the next day can make symptoms even worse.
+While the pain makes it difficult to get comfortable, fall asleep, or stay asleep, a lack of sleep can also make symptoms worse.

-If you’re suffering from chronic pain, your GP will be able to advise you on how to get your pain under control.
-Some methods include prescription medicine, physical therapy, acupuncture, surgery, and cognitive behavioural therapy (CBT).
+If you’re suffering from chronic pain, your GP will be best placed to advise you.
+Methods to get your pain under control include medication, physical therapy, acupuncture, surgery, and cognitive behavioural therapy (CBT).

-There are also various lifestyle changes that can help alleviate your pain and break the cycle of insomnia.
-These include creating a healthy sleep environment, eating foods that help promote sleep, practicing yoga daily, taking short walks in the evening, and using breathing techniques.
+There are also lifestyle changes that can help alleviate pain and break the cycle of insomnia.
+These include creating a healthy sleep environment, eating foods that promote sleep, practicing yoga, taking short walks in the evening, and using breathing techniques.

-Experts recommend implementing lifestyle changes to start – for example, maintaining a regular sleep schedule, getting enough light during the day, avoiding alcohol and caffeine, and exercising regularly.
+To help with this, experts recommend lifestyle changes.
+For example, maintaining a regular sleep schedule, getting enough sunlight, avoiding alcohol and caffeine, and exercising regularly.

 Mental health conditions